-E. MASTER CORRECTIONAL OFFICER PROGRAM (PROGRAM)
+E. CORRECTIONAL OFFICER PROMOTION PROCESS

 The Program covers promotions to the rank of Corporal.
-The current rank designations are Correctional Officer, Correctional Officer First Class and Corporal.
+The current rank designations are Correctional Officer Private, Correctional Officer Private First Class and Corporal.

-1. Correctional Officers hired on or after July 1, 2001 will have a twelve (12) month probationary period from the date of graduation from the academy with test against standard to advance to Correctional Officer First Class (not dual allocation).
+1. (a) Except as provided in subparagraph (c) below, Correctional Officers Privates hired on or after July 1, 2001, will have a twelve (12) month probationary period from the date of graduation from the academy with test against standard to advance to Correctional Officer Private First Class (not dual allocation).